Budibase/website/content/blog/web-application-development/index.md

 ### 1. Mailchimp

    Mailchimp is a marketing automation platform specialising in email marketing.
-They have been around since 2001 and their plaltform is a highly complex web application with a beautiful UI making the platform feel simple to use.
+They have been around since 2001 and their platform is a highly complex web application with a beautiful UI making the platform feel simple to use.

    {{< figure src="/web-app-design/mailchimp.PNG" alt="Mailchimp UI" >}}